sultanbaisbekov1/FINAL-PROJECTOOP/Readme.md

 ![Preview](https://i.imgur.com/2AscgVH.png)

 The primary goal of this project is to refactor and enhance a generic [Platformer](https://en.wikipedia.org/wiki/Platformer) game, originally written in a procedural programming style in C++, into an object-oriented design utilizing C++.
 This transformation should focus on encapsulating game functionalities into classes and objects, specifically targeting game levels, the player character, and the enemy characters code.
-Additionally, the project involves altering the level loading mechanism to dynamically parse level designs from `.sl` files, which utilize a specific run-length encoding format for level representation.
-A detailed description of the `.sl` file format can be found [below](#run-length-encoding).
+Additionally, the project involves altering the level loading mechanism to dynamically parse level designs from `.rll` files, which utilize a specific run-length encoding format for level representation.
+A detailed description of the `.rll` file format can be found [below](#run-length-encoding).

 ![Platformer](https://i.imgur.com/uuK9ubI.png)